leoladifrancesco/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 By using task management tools, such as Trello or Asana, you can keep track of your progress and make sure you don't get sidetracked.

 Remember to take breaks throughout the day to avoid burnout and to keep your mind fresh.
 Also, don’t be afraid to ask for help when you need it.
 Collaborating with others can lead to new ideas and solutions that you might not have thought of on your own.

+# 2024-03-10
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clear, maintainable code first and optimize only when necessary, based on measured performance data.
+Remember that understanding the problem domain deeply and choosing the right algorithms and data structures from the start often leads to more efficient solutions than micro-optimizations."

+In essence, don't try to optimize your code too early in the development process without evidence that it's needed.
+Clear, well-structured code that solves the problem correctly is often a better investment of your time initially.
+This principle encourages good design practices and highlights the importance of planning and analysis over hasty, speculative optimizations.